-- Elects from among its five members, one member to act as Chair of the Consortium and one member to act as the Vice Chair. - Chair of the Consortium shall act as the chief elected official for the local workforce development area. - Designates CareerSource Central Florida (CSCF) as the local workforce development board. - Appoints the membership of CareerSource Central Florida Board of Directors.
-Unless otherwise precluded by law, the Consortium may remove any member from the CareerSource Central Florida Board of Directors at any time by majority vote of the Consortium with or without cause. - Designates CareerSource Central Florida Board of Directors as the administrative entity and fiscal agent for all programs promulgated under the Workforce Innovation and Opportunity Act of 2014 (WIOA) and Florida's Workforce Innovation Act of 2000.
-WIOA replaces the Workforce Investment Act of 1998. - Meets during each fiscal year, no less than semi-annually, to conduct such business as necessary.
+- Elects from among its five members, one member to act as Chair of the Consortium and one member to act as the Vice Chair. - Chair of the Consortium shall act as the chief elected official for the local workforce development area.
+Chair shall review, acknowledge, and execute contracts and other records for the Consortium in accordance with state and federal law and the Florida Department of Economic Opportunity. - ❖ Designates CareerSource Central Florida (CSCF) as the local workforce development board. - ❖ Appoints the membership of CareerSource Central Florida Board of Directors.
+Unless otherwise precluded by law, the Consortium may remove any member from the CareerSource Central Florida Board of Directors at any time by majority vote of the Consortium with or without cause. - ❖ Designates CareerSource Central Florida Board of Directors as the administrative entity and fiscal agent for all programs promulgated under the Workforce Innovation and Opportunity Act of 2014 (WIOA) and Florida's Workforce Innovation Act of 2000. - ❖ Meets during each fiscal year, no less than semi-annually, to conduct such business as necessary.
 At least one of the two meetings shall be a joint meeting between the Consortium and the CareerSource Central Florida Board of Directors.
-The Consortium shall comply with the Florida Sunshine Law requirements. - Approves the CareerSource Central Florida annual fiscal year budget. - Promotes CareerSource Central Florida services and assists the organization in conducting its business.
+The Consortium shall comply with the Florida Sunshine Law requirements. - ❖ Approves the CareerSource Central Florida annual fiscal year budget. - ❖ Promotes CareerSource Central Florida services and assists the organization in conducting its business.